 Learning to use pedals can be hard; it’s NOT intuitive, we think of it as intuitive, and now it is for us; when you’re a toddler starting out, it’s not.
 For learning to pedal, a slight slope is helpful.
 Another trick that I would mention over here is patience, pedaling is something very unnatural for a kid, and it will take them a while to get used to.
 Give the little one some time to develop some amazing motor skills, they watch them rip and tear the trails with you in no time.
 Just take this into account: A toddler has to learn to balance and ride on three wheels, which one do you think is easier?

-I like municipal tennis courts on an early Sunday morning in the fall; the tennis players don’t come round til 10:45, they’re hung over from the night before, or they’re those old wiry guys, tan from the sun who come late as well after the coffee shop and their morning paper.
+I like municipal tennis courts on an early Sunday morning in the fall; the tennis players don’t come around til 10:45, they’re hung over from the night before, or they’re those old wiry guys, tan from the sun who come late as well after the coffee shop and their morning paper.

 So at 8:30 when you get there, you’re alone except for a dog walker in the distance.
 At the side of the courts, there’s a gentle slope to help drain water off.
 If your kid is having difficulty with the pedals, put them at the edge with their feet on the pedals, and give them a little push.
 If you’ve boughten a new trike, perhaps it’s one of the ones that has a stick attached for parents to use to help with locomotion and you can wheel them forth.
-Either way, let them feel the effect of the slope, let them feel their legs moving on the pedals as the wheel goes round, and then tell them to push.
+Either way, let them feel the effect of the slope, let them feel their legs moving on the pedals as the wheel goes around, and then tell them to push.
 If that doesn’t work, see below.

 So – not using pedals is hard, rolling along on the balance bike is hard.
 Pedaling is hard, using the trike.
 Here’s the secret to teaching both, learning both; and this is key to being a parent, to being a teacher; don’t make learning a chore for them or you.
 It’s magic, which we all know doesn’t exist; you’re an illusionist, a fabulist, a parent.

 Let me tell you the story of what happened with my toddler.
 The sheer joy of the idea of potentially ramming me, and watching me roll out of the way, or lay down flat on the ground, pretending to take a bath in a puddle, got him to laugh so hard that he sped towards me, balancing, forgetting that this was a new physical experience.
 He had to get there quickly, to run me over or to see if indeed there were sharks in that puddle [there weren’t; they had swum off by the time he got there].

-That is the key piece of teaching your child – your beautiful boy, your delightful girl – how to ride – just as with taking him on your bike to see his granny – even if you don’t get along with her, and she’s your spouses mother – he gets along with her and it’s good for the kid to know his granny, even though she’s the dictionary picture of ‘narcissist’ – it’s fun for him to see granny – it’s fun for him to pedal in circles with YOU in the park, in the courtyard, on the football pitch on the tennis court.
+That is the key piece of teaching your child – your beautiful boy, your delightful girl – how to ride – just as with taking him on your bike to see his granny – even if you don’t get along with her, and she’s your spouse’s mother – he gets along with her and it’s good for the kid to know his granny, even though she’s the dictionary picture of ‘narcissist’ – it’s fun for him to see granny – it’s fun for him to pedal in circles with YOU in the park, in the courtyard, on the football pitch on the tennis court.

 It’s fun, the most you could have together, a delight to try to catch you, to see what’s in the puddle.
 All they want when they are little is to be with their mama, with their dad, alternately close and running off, riding off for moments on their own.